andrewgull/HeteroR/README.md

 # Machine learning detection of unstable antibiotic heteroresistance in *E. coli*

-This repository contains code and certain types data for the project published in %journalname%.
+This repository contains code and data for the heteroresistance detection project published in %journalname%.

 The pipelines were created using [Snakemake](https://snakemake.readthedocs.io/en/stable) v8.23.1